 Return on Investment (ROI)

-Return on investment (ROI) is performance measure used to evaluate the efficiency of investment.
-It compares the magnitude and timing of gains from investment directly to the magnitude and timing of investment costs.
-It is one of most commonly used approaches for evaluating the financial consequences of business investments, decisions, or actions.
+Return on investment (ROI) is a performance measure used to evaluate the efficiency of investments.
+It directly compares the magnitude and timing of the benefits from an investment with the magnitude and timing of the costs of the investment.
+It is one of the most commonly used approaches to evaluating the financial consequences of business investments, decisions or actions.

 If an investment has a positive ROI and there are no other opportunities with a higher ROI, then the investment should be undertaken.
 A higher ROI means that investment gains compare favorably to investment costs.

 ROI is an important financial metric for:

 - asset purchase decisions (such as computer systems, machinery, or service vehicles)

 - approval and funding decisions for projects and programs of different types (for example marketing programs, recruiting programs, and training programs)